gpstar81/GPStar-proton-pack/README.md

   - While blasting away with the Proton stream you can still hear all the layers of sound effects that came before...the Pack effects, each Wand toggle effect, Music etc.
 - Wand / Pack communication system
    - By implmenting both the pack and wand controllers with an upgraded hose connection, both devices work seamlessly together.
 Interactions with the wand have an immediate effect on the pack, and vice-versa.
-   - This functionality includes sound effects, alarm triggers, cyclotron interaction, venting/overheat sequences, and proton stream effects (eg. video game colours and crossing the streams).
+   - This functionality includes sound effects, alarm triggers, Cyclotron interaction, venting/overheat sequences, and proton stream effects (eg. video game colours and crossing the streams).

 ## Table of Contents